 Materials do not need to be sorted by type–all the items can be placed loosely in any bin and should not be bagged.

-You may not know that the District contracts with a private recycling contractor (Ray’s currently) to provide the recycling bins and service the recycling centers.
-The centers at Coatesville, North Salem, and Stilesville are serviced twice each week.
+You may not know that the District contracts with a private recycling contractor (WM/Ray’s, currently) to provide the recycling bins and service the recycling centers.
+The centers at Coatesville and North Salem are serviced twice each week.
 The Lizton center is serviced every day except Sunday.
-These services add up to over $100,000 annually that the District pays to provide the Recycling Drop-Off Centers to Hendricks County.
+These services cost the District well over $100,000 annually.

-The biggest challenges we face at the sites is material being left outside of the bins and users placing items in the bins that are not accepted in the program.
+The biggest challenges we face at the sites are materials being left outside of the bins and users placing items in the recycling bins that are not accepted in the program.
 Materials that are not accepted in the program are thrown away during the sorting process and are considered contaminants.
 Unacceptable materials include:

 - Plastic bags and film